Sign up to our Newsletter

 • Essays

 When searching, try to start as specific as you can.
 If you identify as a member of an underserved group, you can start there.
-For example, “legal scholarships for women in the United States” will narrow down the search results and make surveying potential scholarship options less overwhelming.
+For example, “legal scholarships for women in the United States” will narrow the search results and make surveying potential scholarship options less overwhelming.

 Once you have a good handle on the awards available for your specific demographic, you can do a broader search and apply to general scholarships open to all students.